 The full list of items currently on Course Reserve can be accessed by clicking on this link.
-This list continues to be updated as requests are made and processed.
+This list is updated as requests are made and processed.

 For more information about Course Reserves, including details about how students can find and use these items, as well as details about how instructors can place items in this collection, please click on the button below.